terales/blackbird-docs/src/content/docs/apps/Jira.mdx

 - **Add attachment** adds attachment to an issue.
 - **Update issue**.
 Specify only the fields that require updating.
 - **Delete issue**.
+- **Add labels to issue** adds labels to an issue.
+Returns the updated issue.

 ### Issue custom fields